-I used to hate meat substitutes, but using lentils has changed my view on that matter.
+I know meat substitutes can be scary, and I’ll admit, I used to hate them.
+But using lentils has changed my view on that matter.
 The texture is so good for ground meat replacements – thinks tacos, veggie burgers, and these sausage patties.
-I added in some pecans here for even more protein, olive oil to help bind everything together, and a dash of vegetarian Worcestershire sauce to add some umami “meaty” flavor.

 My favorite way to serve these is as part of a breakfast sandwich.
 My standard is not vegan, since it includes egg and cheese, but you could make a version that is.
 Substitute tofu scramble and a vegan cheese substitute.
 I ate mine on my homemade sourdough bread, which I buttered and toasted.
 Again, to make it vegan, use a plant-based butter alternative.

 Other ideas include crumbling up the sausage and using them in a scramble, omelet, or frittata.
-You could serve them as a side with pancakes or waffles, smothered in maple syrup, or even mix some into the batter!
+You could serve them as a side with homemade buttermilk pancakes, smothered in maple syrup, or even mix some into the batter!
 Around the holidays, use this to replace to sausage in your cornbread stuffing.
 Or use these to make a sausage gravy and serve over warm homemade biscuits!

 Vegan Lentil Pecan Breakfast Sausage

 - 1/4 cup Maple Syrup

 - 1 tbsp Turbinado Sugar plus extra for sprinkling